Dugmore Boetie: Publication

-Familiarity is the Kingdom of the Lost was first published in 1969 by Cresset Press in London, with an afterward by Barney Simon.
+Familiarity is the Kingdom of the Lost was first published in 1969 by Cresset Press in London, with an afterword by Barney Simon.
 A US edition was published the following year by Dutton Press.
 The US edition included a preface by Nadine Gordimer.

 The book was not published in South Africa until 2005, although it does not appear to have ever been included on the apartheid government’s list of banned books.

 The most recent edition, published by Ohio University Press in 2020, restores the book's original title, Tshotsholoza.

 The book has received mixed reviews throughout its publication history.

 Authorship

 Barney Simon’s role in bringing Familiarity is the Kingdom of the Lost to publication has been repeatedly debated.
 Simon continued to revise the text long after Buti's death, and the book's production has been called a process of "collaboration", "co-production", or "cultural appropriation".
 Some critics contend that the whole book was written by Buti, while others see it as an example of a white South African "discovering" a black voice.

-Following Buti's death, his mother deeded exclusive rights to Simon.
+Following Buti's death, his mother assigned agency rights to Simon.
 By the time of publication, Buti's preferred title, Tshotsholoza, had been replaced and the cover of the first edition suggests co-authorship by crediting the work to "Dugmore Boetie with Barney Simon".
 Simon's name was only removed from the cover in 2005 when the first South African edition appeared.

 In the introduction to the 2020 edition, the editors do not categorically state whether it was solely authored by one or the other, but they believe the text is "largely authored by Buti under the adopted literary identity of Boetie and lightly edited in style and form for publication by Simon."